Orientation and transition programs

 Our programming will be delivered online in three stages, outlined below.

-We create an online Orientation page for each semester intake on our student portal that includes information about supports and services, Head Start and Orientation day schedules, student life activities and virtual events being hosted this semester.
+We have created an online Orientation page on our student portal that includes information about supports and services, outlines our Head Start and Orientation schedule, and highlights our student life virtual opportunities and activities!
 There is also a section dedicated to our international students about topics such as immigration, housing, insurance and cultural adjustment.
+Take a look here!

 *Note: You will need your student login to participate.
 By default, your ID is your firstname.lastname@example.org and password is your six-digit date of birth YYMMDD.
 If you experience issues, contact ITsupport@georgiancollege.ca.